Marco4413/ProcessorEmulator/README.md

 though any newer JRE should be able to run this properly.

 There are four main ways to run it:
- 1. By downloading the jar file from [GitHub Releases](https://github.com/hds536jhmk/ProcessorEmulator/releases).
+ 1. By downloading the jar file from [GitHub Releases](https://github.com/Marco4413/ProcessorEmulator/releases).
  2. By opening the project using **IntelliJ IDEA** and building the **project's artifact**.
  3. By opening the project using **IntelliJ IDEA** and creating a new **Run Config**:
     - Java Version: `1.8` (Adopt OpenJDK)
     - Class Path: `PEMU.main`
-    - Main Class: `io.github.hds.pemu.Main`
+    - Main Class: `io.github.marco4413.pemu.Main`
  4. By building the source with gradle.
 Pull the latest version from the repo and run `gradlew shadowJar`, the jar file should be located in `./build/libs/PEMU-version.jar`.